jcchurch/APSUUnityCamp/Scripts/BlockSlider/README.md

 - Give it a Brown Material

  Play the game to see "You Win!" appear once the goal is reached.
 You will not be able to pass through the StationaryObstacle.

+## Create a MovingObstacle.

+- Cube
+- Position (-1, 1, 0)
+- Rotation (0, 0, 0)
+- Scale (1x1x2)
+- Give it a Yellow Material

+## Create a MovingObstacle Script.

+Name: MovingObstacle

+Notice that this has a public speed and direction variables.

+    using System.Collections;
+    using System.Collections.Generic;
+    using UnityEngine;

+    public class MovingObstacle : MonoBehaviour {

+        public int speed = 3;
+        public int direction = 1;

+        // Use this for initialization
+        void Start () {

+        }

+        // Update is called once per frame void Update () {
+            float z = direction * speed * Time.deltaTime;
+            transform.position += new Vector3 (0, 0, z);

+            if (transform.position.z > 4.5)
+                direction = -1;

+            if (transform.position.z < -4.5)
+                direction = 1;
+        }
+    }

+ Play the game to see "You Win!" appear once the goal is reached.
+You will not be able to pass through the StationaryObstacle.